saharashahab/Hackathon_Team13/dataset/README.md

 ## ⚠️ Limitations

-- Only includes **typical** (non-critical) patient scenarios.
+- Only includes *typical* (non-critical) patient scenarios.
-- Patient names and other data are **fictitious** and not based on real individuals.
+- Patient names and other data are *fictitious* and not based on real individuals.
-- Not suitable for training emergency detection systems or models requiring edge-case data.
+- Not suitable for edge-case scenarios.

 ---